cedadev/jasmin-workshop/exercises/ex01_connecting.md

         ```
         You should see a clock face appear on your desktop.
 Close this with `CTRL + c`.

   > **_NOTE:_**  You may find that the NX graphical desktop client is a more convenient interface to use for everyday use, and can be easier to set up than the various SSH Agent configurations needed on different platforms.

-As [described here](https://help.jasmin.ac.uk/article/4810-graphical-linux-desktop-access-using-nx), the `nx-login` servers include a Firefox web browser which can be used for using some web-based tools which may only be available within JASMIN.
+  > **_NOTE:_**  As [described here](https://help.jasmin.ac.uk/article/4810-graphical-linux-desktop-access-using-nx), the `nx-login` servers include a Firefox web browser which can be used for using some web-based tools which may only be available within JASMIN.
 Please do not use them for general web browsing, and please use firefox on the `nx-login` machines rather than the `sci` machines, to preserve resources for processing on the `sci` machines.